rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 `;
 {{< /highlight >}}

-You may be wondering about the ID scalar type at this point.
-The ID denotes an identifier which can be used internally for advanced features such as caching or refetching later on.
+You may be wondering about the ID scalar type.
+The ID denotes an identifier used internally for advanced features like caching or refetching.
 It is a superior string scalar type.

-So what's missing for the new GraphQL query is the resolver.
-In the first step, you can add it to your map of resolvers with sample data again:
+All that's missing from the new GraphQL query is the resolver, so we'll add it to the map of resolvers with sample data:

 {{< highlight javascript "hl_lines=8 9 10 11 12" >}}
 const resolvers = {